 4. GST is not applicable on liquor for human consumption.
 So alcohol rates will not get any advantage of GST.

 As per government record good and tax bill is known as the 127th amendment bill of constitution to bring single tax system in across the country and make this tax system easy and flexible.
 Main points of this bill are specified below.

 1. The 2014 bill deleted the 2011 bill provision that imposed certain restrictions on the states on taxation of the products that are important for inter-state commerce and trade.

 2. It is an indirect, uniform tax that is levied on the goods and services throughout a particular country.
 Several developed countries add tax on sale, manufacture and consumption using single comprehensive tax.

 3. The primary objective of GST is eliminating the excessive taxation.

 4. Entertainment tax, entry tax, purchase tax, central sales tax, VAT, etc. would be replaced by State Tax GST.

 This is one of the most significant step take by the government to reform the complicated tax system.
-It is expected that goods and sales tax will affect the various segment of Indian corporate sector.
+It is expected that goods and Services tax will affect the various segment of Indian corporate sector.
 This system will merge all previous tax of state and central government and will create single market across the country.
 It is going to help in optimization of supply chain management.
 GST is going to change tax computation, credit utilization, tax frequency and tax structure.
 It is expected by the experts of this sectors and policy makers that GST will not only boost the economy of country but will be helpful in creating new employment opportunity for youngsters.